kaunel85/ong-bylaws/bylaws.md

     - Treasurer
     - Secretary

-39. The number of votes (including abstentions) for each vote must reach quorum.
+40. The number of votes (including abstentions) for each vote must reach quorum.

-40. The order for March elections shall be as follows:
-    1. Treasurer
-    2. Recruitment Chairman
-    3. Warden
-    4. Phikeia Educator
-    5. Secretary
-    6. House Manager
-    7. Awards
-    8. Chaplain
-    9. Scholarship
-    10. Social Chairman
-    11. Brotherhood Chairman
-    12. Philanthropy Chairman
-    13. Fundraising Chairman
-    14. Risk Management Chair
-    15. Athletics Chair
-    16. Alumni Secretary
-    17. Historian
-    18. Chorister
-    19. Greek Council Representative
-    20. Social Media Chairman

 41. During November elections the President shall be elected before the Vice-President.